Claudio-R/vue-polix4-dynamic-sequencer/README.md

 # Innovative GUI
 The most captivating part of PoliX4 is its fully responsive design which makes it playable on any device and screen size.
-This responsive interface was made thanks to the Vuetify framework, a Vue UI Library providing developers with a huge collection of Material Components and tools for designing their application.
+This responsive interface was made thanks to the Vuetify framework, a Vue Library providing developers with a huge collection of Material Components and tools for designing their fully responsive application.

 ## Project setup
 ```